pcrespoo/handsOn-ML/README.md

 - Support Vector Machines: contains implementation of Support Vector Machine for classification and regression tasks
 - Decision trees: contains implementation of Decision Trees for classification and regression
 - Ensemble Learning: brings concepts like voting classifier, bagging, pasting, boosting and stacking
 - Dimensionality Reduction:  contains implementation of PCA
+- Clustering:  contains implementation of important techniques such as KMeans and DBSCAN